Weather Terms and Definitions

 DEW POINT

 Dew point is the temperature at which dew will form.
-The higher the dew point value, the higher the
+The higher the dew

-moisture content of the air at a given temperature.
-Dew point temperature is defined as the temperature
+point value, the higher the moisture content of the air at a given temperature.

-to which the air would have to cool (at constant pressure and constant water vapor content) in order to reach
+cool (at constant pressure and constant water vapor content) in order to reach

 saturation.
-A state of saturation exists when the air is holding the maximum amount of water vapor
+A state of saturation exists when the air is holding the

-possible at the existing temperature and pressure.
+maximum amount of water vapor possible at the existing temperature and pressure.

-When the dew point temperature and air temperature are equal, the air is said to be saturated.
-Dew point
+When the dew point temperature and air temperature are equal, the air is said to

-temperature is NEVER GREATER than the air temperature.
-Therefore, if the air cools, moisture must be
+air temperature.
+Therefore, if the air cools, moisture must be removed

-removed from the air and this is accomplished through condensation.
-This process results in the
+from the air and this is accomplished through condensation.
+This

-formation of tiny water droplets that can lead to the development of fog, frost, clouds, or even precipitation.
+process results in the formation of tiny water droplets that can lead to the

 For more information, go to